About Digital Scholarship

-The Digital Scholarship Program in the University Library aims to optimise the digital transformation of scholarly practice through partnership with researchers and scholars at the University of Melbourne.
+The Digital Scholarship program in the University Library aims to develop and provide services, training and support to facilitate the digital transformation of scholarly practice.

 We offer a range of services to support researchers in managing their data, including advice on policy, tools and resources as well as one-to-one research data consultation services.